bookbinder/like-burning-incense/README.md

 - proper of saints (with directory structure)

 If you are interested in helping, please let me know.
 This is a resource that could be valuable for many religious communities.
+Some communities are getting smaller and may not have a good keyboardist.
+By writing out all the accompaniments, someone with only a basic knowledge of the keyboard would be able to accompany.
+Everything can be sight-read.
 It can also be valuable for parishes or small groups that would like to chant the psalms on certain occassions.